This post may contain affiliate links. Please read my disclosure for more information.

 And, of course, sometimes you have to say no to yourself too.
-Avoid visiting your favorite boutique if you are trying to save.
-The easiest way to not overspend your budget is to not go near the temptation.
+Avoid visiting your favorite boutique if you are trying to save money.

-7. Sell your stuff and put the money into savings
+15. Sell your stuff and put the money into savings

 You may have a ton of items filling up junk drawers and junk closets that you simply don’t use.

 Put those items to work and turn them into cold hard cash for your savings account!
-Try Facebook Marketplace, Craigs List or Ebay.
+Try Facebook Marketplace, CraigsList or Ebay.
 I’ve been finding a lot of success lately with Facebook Marketplace.

-An easy way to save money is to sell your stuff.
+The more you can sell, the more you can save.
 Plus, turning clutter into cash can make your house look better and your life more simplified.

-8. Eliminate or consolidate debt
+16. Eliminate or consolidate debt

 Debt is the biggest savings killer there is.
-If you are getting hit every month with minimum payments and finance charges, it can make saving extra feel impossible.
+If you are getting hit every month with minimum payments and finance charges, it can make saving extra money feel impossible.